heygrady/react-redux-notes/redux-wordpress.md

   ```

 ### Adding constants and actions
-Constants can make modules seem noisy but there a good way of keeping track of the "things your module does."
+Constants can make modules seem noisy but they're a good way of keeping track of the "things your module does."
 Each action needs a constant.
 We'll see later that these constants are used by sagas and reducers for doing things when actions are dispatched.

 ```js
 // ... snippet from src/routes/Posts/modules/posts.js